-To prevent burnt spots on you French toast, cook it over an even bed of coals, not a live fire.
+To prevent burnt spots on your French toast, cook it over an even bed of coals, not live fire.
 Use your favorite cast-iron skillet or pan, and make sure to heat it first.

-pinch of cinnamon, nutmeg, cloves, or ginger (optional)
+- pinch cinnamon nutmeg, cloves, or ginger (optional)

-In a large shallow dish, beat the eggs until uniform.
-Add the milk, vanilla, and spices and beat until mixed.
+- In a large shallow dish, beat the eggs until uniform.
+Add the milk, sugar, vanilla, and spices and beat until mixed.

 - Heat a cast-iron skillet over an even layer of campfire coals.